Skip navigation (Press enter)

 The ASUS ROG Strix XG259QNS is arguably the best 360Hz gaming monitor around for one very good reason—it's better than 360Hz.

-Extreme Low Motion Blur Sync (ELMB SYNC) gives any owner of this monitor another advantage, as it enables a variable refresh rate while also helping to eliminate ghosting and tearing.
+• Extreme Low Motion Blur Sync (ELMB SYNC): Enables variable refresh rate while reducing ghosting and tearing.

 All of this adds up to the ROG Strix XG259QNS being well-equipped to keep up with fast-paced FPS action, making it a top choice for those in need of an advantage in shooters.